 The process of replacing your teeth will take multiple appointments.
 After your initial consultation, you may need additional procedures before beginning the process, such as tooth extractions or periodontal therapy.
 After the foundation is set for your new smile, an impression of your mouth is taken to create a model of your denture.
 Several adjustments may need to be made before your permanent partial or denture is ready.
 With the right aftercare, your new smile can last for several years before needing to be replaced.

 If you are ready to rebuild a beautiful smile, it is time to contact our office to schedule a consultation.
-Dr. Todd creates the personalized treatment plan you need to restore a confident, functional smile.
+We create the personalized treatment plan you need to restore a confident, functional smile.